home-assistant/home-assistant.io/source/_integrations/nest.markdown

 ![Screenshot Device Triggers](/images/integrations/nest/device_triggers.png)

-{% details "Example Device Trigger / Event payload %}
+{% details "Example Device Trigger / Event payload" %}

 This is an example of what the `nest_event` payload looks like for a Device Trigger that you can use to power automations.